mdn/content/files/en-us/web/api/credential_management_api/credential_types/index.md

 Note that {{domxref("CredentialsContainer.create", "create()")}} and {{domxref("CredentialsContainer.store", "store()")}} are not used when working with the Federated Credential Management API.

+> [!NOTE]
-> **Note:** Support for federated identity in the Credential Management API was originally provided through the {{domxref("FederatedCredential")}} interface.
+> Support for federated identity in the Credential Management API was originally provided through the {{domxref("FederatedCredential")}} interface.
 However, this mechanism depends on technologies such as [third-party cookies](/en-US/docs/Web/Privacy/Third-party_cookies), which are intrinsically privacy-invasive.
 These technologies were [deprecated in browsers](/en-US/blog/goodbye-third-party-cookies/), therefore a new approach was needed.

 ## One-time passwords